knights-lab/climate-trace-shipping/README.md

  - xgboost
  - data.table
  - randomForest
+ - caret (only required if using ridge regression model, )

 `R`  may be installed from [rproject.org](https://www.r-project.org/).
 Once `R` is installed, the packages may be installed by running `R` and then the following command:
 ```bash